You can choose every day to view your world through an attitude of gratitude explains Lauren Parsons

 Gratitude shifts our focus from the things we lack to what we already have.

 Sometimes we need a reality check as we take the smallest things in life for granted.
-Did you know that if you have food in your refrigerator, clothes on your back and a roof over your head, you are richer than 75% of the people in this world and that if you can read this article, you are more blessed than more than 775 million people that cannot read at all?
+Did you know that if you have food in your refrigerator, clothes on your back and a roof over your head, you are richer than 75% of the people in this world, and that if you can read this article, you are more blessed than the more than 775 million people that cannot read at all?

 How many other things can you be thankful for today?

 An attitude of gratitude allows us to move forward positively in any situation.
 It is like rising up to your full height, lifting your chin and looking up rather than hanging your head and forlornly following your gaze down in a negative spiral.
-I hope that by practicing gratitude in and outside of your club you will see great benefit in your own life.
+I hope that by practicing gratitude in and outside of your work you will see great benefit in your own life.